Danish India: First expedition (1618–1620)

 The first expedition set sail in 1618 under Admiral Ove Gjedde, taking two years to reach Ceylon and losing more than half their crew on the way.
 Upon arriving in May 1620, they found the king no longer desiring any foreign assistance – having made a peace agreement with the Portuguese three years earlier.
 Nor, to the dismay of the admiral, was the king of Kandy the sole, or even the "most distinguished king in this land".

-Failing to get the Dano-Norwegian-Ceylonese trade contract confirmed, the Dano-Norwegians briefly occupied the Koneswaram Temple before receiving word from their trade director, Robert Crappe.
+Failing to get the Dano-Ceylonese trade contract confirmed, the Danes briefly occupied the Koneswaram Temple before receiving word from their trade director, Robert Crappe.

 Crappe had sailed on the scouting freighter Øresund one month before the main fleet. Øresund had attacked Portuguese vessels off the coast of Karaikal and was himself sunk, with most of the crew killed or taken prisoner.
-The heads of two crew members were placed on spikes on the beach as a warning to the Dano-Norwegians.
+The heads of two crew members were placed on spikes on the beach as a warning to the Danes.
 Crappe and 13 of the crew had escaped the wreck, making it to shore where they were captured by Indians and taken to Raghunatha Nayak, the Nayak of Tanjore (now Thanjavur in Tamil Nadu).
 The Nayak turned out to be interested in trading opportunities, and Crappe negotiated a treaty granting them the village of Tranquebar (or Tharangamabadi), the right to construct a "stone house" (Fort Dansborg), and permission to levy taxes.
 This was signed on 20 November 1620.